ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 manager to explain and emphasize the importance of these documents and adherence to the requirements,

 standards, and policies contained within them.

+1.1.2.
+Quality assurance

+After defining the quality management plan, the project manager has the responsibility of ensuring that his team

+follows the quality specification.
+This phase is called quality assurance, and its main functions are to ensure the

+monitoring of quality standards and continuous improvement of the quality.

+The process of quality assurance in the OMS project can be structured as follows:

+- The project manager is in charge of daily reviewing and reporting the project quality status (Project

+manager will conduct daily project measurements in order to develop a repository of performance data

+and generate software quality assurance reports for the stakeholders and senior management).

+- The project testing team is in charge of continuously conducting integration and system testing and

+reporting errors or deviations from defined quality standards and/or user requirements (as outlined in

+section 6.1.3.)

+- The development team is in charge of fully adhering to the Test Driven Development principles and

+developing unit tests for all application logic

+- The documentation team is in charge of continuously developing the user documentation, translating the

+localization files, and ensuring that all newly implemented application strings are fully lectured